 Anger Christmas Market

-Walking from the train station to the city centre, you will cross the Anger Square.
+Walking from the train station to the city centre, you will cross the Anger Square (Anger in German means “small grassy square”).
 Here too a small Christmas Market is set up with traditional stalls, a merry-go-round and beautifully lit trees.

 Inner City Christmas Market